sysen-limited/grunt-cucumber-coverage/README.md

 Type: `String`
 Default: `summary`

-Options for formatting are;
+This equates to the `--print` option for istanbul coverage.

+> Options are:
 > `none` - do not provide any coverage information
 > `summary` - show just to total coverage percentages for all source files
 > `detail` - information about every source file with coverage details
 > `both` - shows both the detail output followed by the summary result

-This equates to the `--print` option for istanbul coverage.

 ### options.report
 Select the output format of test coverage report to be produced.

 Type: `String`
 Default: `lcov`

-Options for the report are;
+This equates to the `--report` option for istanbul coverage.

+> Options are:
 > `html` - creates HTML files with annotations for source code covered
 > `lcovonly` - creates only an lcov.info file as output
 > `lcov` - generates both the HTML and lcov.info reports
 > `cobertura` - create a cobertura-coverage.xml report to use with Hudson CI
-> `text-summary` - a simple text summary of the coverage result, output is to stdout (console)
+> `text-summary` - a simple text summary of the coverage result, output is to process.stdout (console)
 > `text` - a more detailed text report showing information about all source files covered
 > `teamcity` - generates a series of message used by Team City for coverage reporting

-This equates to the `--report` option for istanbul coverage.

 ### options.steps
 Specify where step definitions are located from project root directory.